cunybpl/nycet_pnp/src/content/guides/soos/chilled-water-supply-temperature-reset.md

 A CHWST reset SOO alters the electrical energy consumption of all the motorized components in a central chilled water plant.
 Due to the highly interactive effects between the indoor loads, CHW loop, condenser water loop, chiller, indoor loads, and outdoor conditions, the energy calculations for a CHWST reset must be done on an hourly basis.
 {{< /admonition >}}

-## Key Values Needed to Assess Energy Consumption
+## Evaluation of Energy Consumption
 The energy consumption of a water-cooled chilled water plant is the sum of the electrical energy of all systems associated with the plant.
+Key values that need to be quantified to estimate annual energy consumption are shown in Table 1.

 <div class="table-wrapper">
 <table>